Congruent elliptic curves over some $p$-adic Lie extensions: Classical Selmer groups over general -extensions

-We are now ready to prove the first main result, which is Theorem \ref{mu}. \begin{proof}[Proof of Theorem \ref{mu}] Let $\xi_{p, 1}, \xi_{p, 2}$ be, respectively, the defining maps for the fine residual Selmer groups $R(K_\infty, E_1[p])$ and $R(K_\infty, E_2[p])$.
-By Theorem \ref{main-1} regarding fine Selmer groups and the equivalence between (i) and (iii) in Theorem \ref{equiv}, it suffices to show that $\xi_{p, 1}$ is surjective if and only if $\xi_{p, 2}$ is surjective.
+We are now ready to prove the first main result, which is Theorem \ref{mu}. \begin{proof}[Proof of Theorem \ref{mu}] For $j = 1, 2$ let $\vartheta_{p, j}$ be the map

+for the residual representation $E_j[p]$.
+By Theorem \ref{main-1} regarding fine Selmer groups and the equivalence between (i) and (iii) in Theorem \ref{equiv}, it suffices to show that $\vartheta_{p, 1}$ is surjective if and only if $\vartheta_{p, 2}$ is surjective.

 Let $(\tilde{E_1})_v, (\tilde{E_2})_v$ be the reductions modulo $v$ of $E_1, E_2$ at some prime $v \mid p$ in $K$.
 Fix an isomorphism $E_1[p] \simeq E_2[p]$, then there is an induced isomorphism $(\tilde{E_1})_v[p] \simeq (\tilde{E_2})_v[p]$ such that the diagram